franciscop/htemplate/README.md

 ## Small but complete example

 To see other examples check out `/examples` in your browser.
-Now for a simple example, the html:
+For a simple example, the html:

 ```html
 <div class="food"></div>